micropython/micropython/README.md

 - minimal/ -- a minimal MicroPython port.
 Start with this if you want to port MicroPython to another microcontroller.
 - tests/ -- test framework and test scripts.
 - docs/ -- user documentation in Sphinx reStructuredText format.
+Rendered HTML documentation is available at http://docs.micropython.org (be sure to select needed board/port at the bottom left corner).

 Additional components:
 - bare-arm/ -- a bare minimum version of MicroPython for ARM MCUs.
 Used